General Motors W platform

-Starting with the 2nd Gen 110.5 in wheelbase in 1996 it became a full-size platform as well as a 109 in wheelbase mid-size; from 2005 on the 3rd gen 110.5 in wheelbase full-size was the only version through its discontinuation in 2016.
+The 1997–2005 2nd Generation, or W2 Platform, used both a 110.5 in full-size wheelbase as well as a 109 in mid-size wheelbase.

+From 2005-2016, the W3 Platform used a 110.5 in, full-size wheelbase in sedan and coupe configurations, including for the Pontiac Grand Prix (2004-2008), Buick LaCrosse/Allure (2005-2009), Chevrolet Impala/Impala Limited (2005-2016) and Chevrolet Monte Carlo (2000-2007) — each with high performance V8 variants.

 History

 The platform cost $7 billion to develop, with engineering executed by the Chevrolet-Pontiac-Canada (CPC) group; also known as the small car division.
 The original program was intended to replace all midsize cars produced by Chevrolet, Pontiac, Oldsmobile, and Buick on the G and A platforms.
 This ultimately did not happen; while the A-platform Chevrolet Celebrity and Pontiac 6000 were quickly discontinued, the A-body Buick Century and Oldsmobile Cutlass Ciera remained in production until 1996.

 The plan was for seven GM plants that would each assemble 250,000 of the cars, or 21% of the total U.S. car market.
 It was badly executed from the start, but GM's 1984 reorganization, combined with changing market dynamics, wrought havoc with the program and it never recovered.
 In 2008, prominent shareholder activist Robert A. G. Monks noted that GM had lost $2000 on every car it produced in 1989, the year before the last of the original GM10's were launched.

-The later revision of this platform was known as the MS2000 or simply the W2-Car.
+The next iteration of the platform was known as the MS2000 or simply the W2 platform.
 Early versions used a transversely installed, fiberglass mono-leaf spring combined with struts in the rear.
 The "generation 1.5" W-body models had updated rear suspensions that used coil springs instead of the transverse leaf spring design inspired by the Chevrolet Corvette.
 For the 1997 model year the second generation W-body was released with a MacPherson strut coil spring design.

-The W platform was updated in 2004 rather than being replaced by a stretched Epsilon platform, as had been planned.
-Metal fabrication of the floor pan for W-body cars was performed at the Parma Metal Center in Parma, Ohio.
-The cars were built at GM's Oshawa Car Assembly.
+A revised and updated W3 platform was introduced in 2004, rather than a stretched Epsilon platform, as had been planned.
+Parma Metal Fabricating Division of Parma, Ohio was responsible for metal fabrication and final assembly took place at GM's Oshawa Car Assembly.
 The transverse use of GM's LS small-block engine in the W-bodies was a major addition for 2005.

 The GM W Platform was phased out with the production of the new long-wheelbase Epsilon II platform.
 The last car produced on the W platform was the ninth generation of the Chevrolet Impala, which was replaced by the Epsilon-based tenth-generation Impala, beginning in model year 2014.
 GM continued to produce the W-body Impala to fleet customers only under the name Impala Limited until production ended in May 2016.

-Use
+Applications

-Vehicles using the W-body include:
+Vehicles using the W-body platform include: